SCI physician

 VA Pacific Islands Health Care System

-Over the last 3+ years, I have helped implement the Age-Friendly Health System framework within my SCI&D Program and across our facility at VA Pacific Islands Health Care System.
-We were the first VA SCI&D Program in the country to receive the AFHS – Participant and AFHS – Committed to Care Excellence designations, and the first program to receive this designation on behalf of our facility.
-Due to my work in this area, I was invited to apply for the American Hospital Association (AHA) Next Generation Leaders Fellowship and was awarded an AFHS scholarship.
-My project in this area has been to spread AFHS principles across the entire VA SCI&D System of Care.
-I have been working closely with the National VA AFHS Workgroup as well as the National VA SCI&D Program Office on this project.
+Over the past 4 years, Dr. Murkofsky has implemented the Age-Friendly Health System 4Ms framework within her facility's SCI&D Program and supported other geriatrics programs at VAPIHCS in implementing age-friendly care.
+Hers was the first VA SCI&D Program in the country to receive the AFHS – Participant and AFHS – Committed to Care Excellence designations, and the first program to receive this designation on behalf of her facility.
+Due to her work in this area, she was awarded a scholarship to participate in the American Hospital Association (AHA) Next Generation Leaders Fellowship.
+Her project in this area has been to spread AFHS principles across the entire VA SCI&D System of Care.
+She has worked closely with the National VA AFHS Workgroup and the National VA SCI&D Program Office on this project.